miggyval/elec3001_lab_01/README.md

 - If the sample rate did not change as expected, why was it different?
 - Describe what happened when you modified `n = (n + 1) % 1`.
 - What are the advantages of using a look-up-table and what is the alternative?
+- What shape did you observe for the output of the raw / filtered signals?
+- Is the shape the same as a standard impulse reconstruction or a sinc reconstruction?
+- How would you model this shape mathematically?

 # Experiment 2: Sampling and Reconstruction
 ## Introduction